Missoula Measures - Immunizations

 Although Montana law requires full vaccination before kindergarten, many younger children are left at risk for a variety of reasons: lack of health care coverage, poverty, religious belief, lack of education of parents, or fear of unproven vaccine side effects.
-Immunization levels at age two reflect the status of the community’s commitment to provide accessible preventive health care to young children and families.
+(Montana has a sliding fee scale for all childhood immunizations and a policy that no child will be left unvaccinted due to inability to pay.)

 Vaccines are among the most cost-effective clinical preventive services and are a core component of any preventive services package.
 Childhood immunization programs provide a very high return on investment.
-For example, for each birth cohort vaccinated with the routine immunization schedule (this includes DTap, Td, Hib, Polio, MMR, Hep B, and varicella vaccines), society:
+For example, children in the same age group that were vaccinated with the same routine schedule (this includes DTap, Td, Hib, Polio, MMR, Hep B, and varicella vaccines), society benefits by:

-- Reduces direct health care costs by $9.9 billion.
+- reducing direct health care costs by $9.9 billion,

 Healthy People 2020

 Despite progress, approximately 42,000 adults and 300 children in the United States die each year from vaccine-preventable diseases.
 Communities with pockets of unvaccinated and under-vaccinated populations are at increased risk for outbreaks of vaccine-preventable diseases.
 Healthy People 2020